-Oi .

 1. Presence of one of the followings made evolution of respiration possible.

 a) Carbon dioxide

 b) Oxygen

 c) Nitrogen

 d) Inert gasses

 2. If non-protein part is covalently bonded, it is known as:

 a) Co-enzyme

 b) Activation

 c) Prosthetic group

 d) Product

 Part IV

 Chemistry

 a.
 The Chemistry of Carbon is Called:

 i.
 Organic Chemistry

-ii.
-Inorganic Chemistry

-iii.
-Physical Chemistry
+ii. iii.
+Inorganic Chemistry Physical Chemistry

-iv.
 Pharmaceutical Chemistry

+1 V .
+Thatmaceutear Chemistry

 b.
 How many moles of Sulphur are there in 64 grams of the element?

 i.
 1

 ii.
 2

 iii.
 3

 iv.
 4

 Computer Science

 1. Keyboard is a:

 a) Input device

 b) Output device

 c) Important device

 d) Plastic device

 2. Personal Computer consist of:

 a) Central Processing Unit

 b) Input

 c) Output

 d) All of the above

-GOOD LUCK